Prenup Marriage Agreement

 - Any future income or gains including property

-- A list of personally and jointly owned belongings.
+- A list of personal and jointly-owned belongings.

 - How much maintenance will be paid to your ex-partner?